Blue 2022 - 2023

 Physical Education:

-The children will have two P.E. sessions.
-Outdoor PE will be taught on a Thursday.
-In the Autumn term children will be working to improve Hockey skills with the second half of the term Tag Rugby Indoor PE will be taught on a Friday.
-Lessons will include gymnastics and Dance On these days, the children will need to come to school dressed in their P.E. uniform: navy shorts and light blue t-shirt; navy tracksuit and light blue t-shirt.
+On these days; the children will need to come to school dressed in their P.E. uniform: navy shorts and light blue t-shirt; navy tracksuit and light blue t-shirt.
 No logos or football kits.
-Trainers should be plain black.
+Trainers should be plain black or plain white.
 All long hair should be tied back and earrings should be removed.

 M.F.L. - French: